boyoung-shin/boyoung-shin.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About us"
-excerpt: "About me"
+excerpt: "About us"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello.
-I am a postdoctoral fellow at Rothenberg lab, Caltech.
-I study how gene networks specify immune cell identity and effector function.
-In particular, I aim to understand how multilineage-expressed transcription factors exert context-specific gene regulation by synthesizing molecular biology, functional genomics, and cellular immunology approaches.
-My research has been focused on (1) identifying molecular features of pathogenic CD4 T cells in chronic inflammation and (2) investigating how transcription factors control gene networks to instruct cell identity programs during early T cell development.
+Shin Lab is a new research group in the Department of Microbiology and Immunology at Emory University.
+We investigate how gene regulatory networks define immune cell identity and effector functions.
+In particular, we focus on how transcription factors that are expressed across multiple lineages achieve context-specific gene regulation.
+To address these questions, we integrate molecular biology, functional genomics, and cellular immunology approaches.

+Our research centers on two main areas:
+* Gene regulation in T cell development – uncovering how transcription factors orchestrate gene networks to establish cell identity programs in early T cell development.
+* Pathogenic CD4 T cell states in chronic inflammation – identifying the molecular features and regulatory circuits that drive disease-associated, persistant pathogenic functions.